MoustafaMohammedd/Named_Entity_Recognition_-NER-/README.md

 ├── 💻 src/                   # Source code
 ├── 📊 runs/                  # For logging by tensorboard
-├── 🖼️ images/                # For models plots and confusion matrix ├── 📓 notebooks/             # Jupyter notebooks
-├── ⚙️ config/                # Configuration
+├── 🖼️ images/                # For models plots and confusion matrix ├── 📓 notebooks/             # Jupyter notebooks for experimentation and analysis ├── ⚙️ config/                # Configuration
 ├── 📜 requirements.txt       # Dependencies
 └── 📖 README.md              # This file